sbehnfeldt/usepopcorn/README.md

 Passing a prop untouched through multiple levels of components.
 This occurs when two or more components require the same prop, but their common ancestor is more than a single level (or generation) away.

+### Lesson 111.
+Component Composition
+Define a React component with the {children} prop.
+Then the contents of where the component is used are available to be used in the component definition.
+Useful for creating flexible and reusable components.
+Also useful for fixing prop drilling.

+### Lesson 112.
+Fix Prop Drilling With  Composition (and Building a Layout)
+Eliminate prop drilling by moving descendents requiring those props into the body of the common ancestor instance, then redefine the common ancestor to use the {children} prop.